 Mean values of three replicates are shown.
 Mean values followed by different letters in the rows are significantly different (α = 0.05).
 BT = Blotter technique, SI = Soil inoculation, PN = Parquetina nigrescens, FA = Ficus asperifolia, NL = Newbouldia laevis, CT = Control.
 NG = No germination/growth.
 SG = Seed germination, RL = Radicle length, PL = Plumule length.

 The botanical extracts responded differently to seed germination (Chukwuka et al., 2014).
 Specifically, NL exhibited a laudable effect on sorghum and millet in comparison to sesame that was completely inhibited.
 Also, since sesame seeds treated with NL were unable to germinate, radicle and plumule lengths could not be determined.
 This suggests that NL may contain some phyto-toxic compounds which might have interacted with millet and sesame seeds, thus resulting in inhibition of plumule length and seed germination (Table 1, Figure 1).
 Killani et al. (2011) documented a similar observation with rice husk extract on cowpea.
 They found out that rice husk extract at 2% concentration level completely inhibited germination of cowpea seeds.
-In addition, the inhibitory effects of Picrorhiza kurroa, Asperagus racemosus, Ocimum sanctum, Valeriana wallichii (Rawat et al., 2016) and Ocimum basilicum L. (Verma et al., 2012) on germination and seedling growth of seed crops is in-line with NL on sesame seeds.
+In addition, the inhibitory effects of Picrorhiza kurroa, Asperagus racemosus, Ocimum sanctum, Valeriana wallichii (Rawat et al., 2016) and Ocimum basilicum L. (Verma et al., 2012) on germination and seedling growth of seed crops are in-line with NL on sesame seeds.
 The effect of NA on sesame germination is detrimental, which suggests allelopathy.
 Thus, it could be deduced that NA exhibited an allelopathic effect on sesame.
 Therefore, this suggests that NA possesses allelochemicals that might have affected the enzyme responsible for plant hormone synthesis, inhibition of nutrient and ion absorption with a direct effect on plasma membrane permeability (Fujii et al., 1991).
 The practical implication of NL on sesame (if used by farmers) will lead to seed/plant mortality.

 Figure 1.
 The effect of botanicals on the plant height and the number of leaves of millet, sorghum and sesame seedlings.
 PN = Parquetina nigrescens, FA = Ficus asperifolia, NL = Newbouldia laevis, CT = Control.
 SG = Seed germination, RL = Radicle length, PL = Plumule length.